vmchale/tin-summer/README.md

 build artifacts scattered about. `sn` is a tool to help you find those artifacts.

 `sn` is also a replacement for `du`.
-It has far nicer output, saner commands and defaults, and it even runs faster on big directories thanks to multithreading (more on that later).
+It has nicer output, saner commands and defaults, and it even runs faster on big directories thanks to multithreading.

 ## Installation